isabella232/primetime.en/help/programming/tvsdk-1.4-for-android/android-1.4-titlepage/closed-captions-set-up/closed-caption-visibility-control/android-1.4-closed-caption-visibility-control.md

 >}
 >```>

-1. Wait for the MediaPlayer to have at least the PREPARED state (see  ui-state-prepared-wait-for ).
+1. Wait for the MediaPlayer to have at least the PREPARED state (see [Wait for a valid state](../../../../tvsdk-1.4-for-android/android-1.4-titlepage/ui-configure/android-1.4-ui-state-prepared-wait-for.md)).
 1. To get the current visibility setting for closed captions, use the getter method in MediaPlayer, which returns a visibility value.

    ```java